 – Go vegan

-Going vegan (or plant-based, or whatever you want to call it) can be one of the easiest things in the world to achieve.
+Going vegan or plant-based, can be one of the easiest things in the world to achieve.
 I literally did it almost overnight.

 Leaving the ethical issue aside, animal products can contains enormous amount of fat, which isn’t good for you.

 To give you an example, one slice of cheese pizza from Pizza Hut contains 40% of calories from fat.
 If you compare eating a slice of pizza to a single banana, which contains only 4% fat, the difference in fat consumption becomes clear.

 It’s also important to point out that there is no essential nutrient in meat or dairy – and even grains or legumes for that matter – which is not also available in fruits, vegetables, nuts, and seeds; and in a form that is easier to digest.